Ricrdra/Challenges/README.md

 # Platzi-Master-Challenges
-Repository of Platzi Master Challenges made by me (:
+Repository of Platzi Master Challenges made by Ricardo Rito Anguiano.

+## List of challenges:
+**- Perfect Numbers:**

+    Given a number, get all minor numbers which are perfect numbers.